-Element is dedicated to making the future brighter and work to implement sustainable practices into our business.
-Along with working in partnership with local governments to support recycling in many states, we’ve been tackling sustainability practices in our factory and offices.
+Element is dedicated to making the future brighter and works to implement sustainable practices into our business.
+Along with working in partnership with local governments to support recycling in many states, we’ve been incorporating sustainability practices in our factory and offices.

 To aid in the safe disposal of televisions and monitors, we are proud to offer free mail-in and drop off options for our customers in the following states:

 For more information about our recycling programs in these states, please visit http://www.thinkdynamic.com/mailback.

 *New Jersey Residents: Element utilizes the ERI collection network in the State of New Jersey.
 For New Jersey Consumers who are not physically able to travel to a collection site without assistance and not physically able to lift and move heavy (50 pounds in weight or heavier) or unwieldy covered electronic devices, Element provides pick up service at no cost.
 Please call ERI at 800-572-5300.
 Consumers can also find additional information by visiting the N.J.
 Department of Environmental Protection’s website.

 **As part of Virginia’s Computer Recovery and Recycling Act, manufacturers are required to post annual recycling performance and compliance assurance reports on their websites.
 Element’s annual report is provided in the link.